 Mentoring Scheme Guidelines

-Thank you to everyone who has agreed to be a mentor on our Women in Journalism scheme – we all believe that we need more women in senior roles in the media, making a success of freelancing or self-employment.
+Thank you to everyone who has agreed to be a mentor in 2025. on our Women in Journalism scheme – we all believe that we need more women thriving at every career stage, whether working in-house or freelancing.
+The idea of the scheme is that we help each other out and foster connections.
+The best mentor/mentee relationships can become enduring friendships.

-● Get in touch with each other as soon possible via the email addresses in your introductory email.
+● Get in touch with each other as soon as possible via the email addresses in your introductory email.
+There are no rules about who contacts who first.

-● Have at least four uninterrupted conversations for at least half an hour over the year.
-If you both agree to be in contact more often, go for it!
+● Aim to have at least four half-hour conversations over the year.
+If you both agree to be in contact more often, go for it, but it’s up to the mentor to set clear boundaries about how much time they can spend with their mentee.

-● Agree on three goals/tasks for the mentee to complete before your next meeting and then discuss what progress has been made.
+● Agree on goals/tasks for the mentee to work towards before your next meeting, make notes, and then discuss what progress has been made.
+This will help prevent things from drifting along with no clear outcome.

 For mentees

-● You need to take responsibility for your development, don’t expect a magic quick fix – we recommend you go to each meeting with a list of questions/talking points.
+● What do you need help with?
+We recommend you go to each meeting with a list of questions/talking points.

 ● Be receptive to your mentor’s advice and their point of view – even if it’s not what you want to hear!